-The ALLS 2006 found that approximately 46% of Australians aged 15 to 74 years had very poor to poor prose literacy (level 1 and 2) and 47% had very poor to poor document literacy (level 1 and 2).
+The ALLS 20062 found that approximately 46% of Australians aged 15 to 74 years had very poor to poor prose literacy3 (level 1 and 2) and 47% had very poor to poor document literacy4 (level 1 and 2).
 These results suggest that around half of the Australian adult population (approximately 7 million people) had literacy skills below the minimum standard.
-Preliminary prose literacy (ability to read documents)
+Preliminary

-The results were ranked on a scale from level 1 (lowest) to level 5 (highest) with level 3 considered as the minimum required for individuals to meet the complex demands of everyday life and work in an emerging knowledge-based economy (ABS, 2006)
+2 The results were ranked on a scale from level 1 (lowest) to level 5 (highest) with level 3 considered as the minimum required for individuals to meet the complex demands of everyday life and work in an emerging knowledge-based economy (ABS, 2006).